shivamppatel/OptimalPlaylist/README.md

 Since this app has been deployed with Heroku, just navigate to the following website: https://optimalplaylist.herokuapp.com/

-I worked on this project with Shivam Patel, Yash Bora, and Ayushi Sharma.
+I worked on this project with Rohan Tilva, Yash Bora, and Ayushi Sharma.